-Qihai Huang is Professor in Entrepreneurship and Management and Head of Department of Management, the University of Huddersfield (UK).
-He received his first degree in Sociology from Peking University (China) and both MSc and PhD from the University of Bristol (UK).
-He has been Director of Research at Keele Business School and Head of Department of Entrepreneurship and Strategy, Lancaster University Management School.
+Qihai Huang is Professor in Entrepreneurship and Management and Head of Department of Management at the University of Huddersfield, UK.
+He received his first degree in Sociology from Peking University, China, and both MSc and PhD from the University of Bristol, UK.
+He has been Director of Research at Keele Business School and Head of Department of Entrepreneurship and Strategy at Lancaster University Management School.

-Xueyuan Liu is a Professor in Management and had been the Assistant Dean at the Economics and Management School of Wuhan University (China).
-He received his first degree in English from Nankai University (China), and both MBA and PhD from the University of Salford (UK).
-He had been a visiting scholar at Columbia University Business School and Fisher College of Business of Ohio State University in the US, and the founding president of Association of Supply Chain and Operations Management (ASCOM).
+Xueyuan Liu is Professor in Management and had been the Assistant Dean at the Economics and Management School of Wuhan University, China.
+He received his first degree in English from Nankai University, China, and both MBA and PhD from the University of Salford, UK.
+He had been a visiting scholar at Columbia University Business School and Fisher College of Business of Ohio State University, and is the founding president of Association of Supply Chain and Operations Management (ASCOM).
 Prior to his academic career, he had been a professional manager and a founder of a start-up in international business for over 12 years.

 Jun Li is Senior Lecturer in Entrepreneurship and Innovation at Essex Business School, University of Essex, UK.
 He previously held post at Chinese Academy of Sciences and was the President of Chinese Economic Association (UK/Europe) in 2012–2013.
 He currently serves as Editor-in-Chief of Journal of Entrepreneurship in Emerging Economies.